EasyAI/Python-Charting-Indicators/README.md

 # Python-Trade-Indicators
-This file contains indicators witten in python for trading.

-To find out the format that should be used when passing data use the sorting section at the bottom of the file or format the data into.
-Candles = {"open":[list of open prices],"high":[list of high prices],"low":[list of low prices],"close":[list of close prices],"volume":[list of volume]}
+## Description
+This repository contains a file used to calculate different indicators that can be used and plotted to graphs or for live calculations.
+THe current list of included indicators will be listed below.

 ### Indicators List ###
 - BB